rpsjr/maintainer-tools/Merge-commits-in-pull-requests.md

 It is good practice that every time that you do a pull request, the commit history contains the minimum necessary commit messages.

 ## Merge/squash your own commits
  If you have worked locally on some feature, and produced a lot of commits in the process to reach to the final state, the rest of the world does not necessarily need to know your intermediate back and forth activity.
-You may just want to merge all these commits into a single one, and provide a nice summary of the changes that the changes introduce.
+You may just want to merge all these commits into a single one, and provide a nice summary of the changes that the commit introduces.

 In order to do squash your own commits you can use GIT_EDITOR=<editor> git rebase -i <first commit>